 How Asheville Academy Can Help

-Asheville Academy for Girls is a therapeutic boarding school for middle school girls ages 10-14.
+Asheville Academy is a therapeutic boarding school for middle school girls ages 10-14.
 Our students commonly struggle with anxiety, depression, ADHD, learning differences, and attachment issues.
 We incorporate meditation and mindfulness practices into our students’ daily routines to help them improve their social-emotional learning skills and well-being.
 We are a relationship-based program that focuses on building meaningful connections through teamwork, group therapy, experiential activities, and small classrooms.
 Our goal is to empower young girls to recognize their worth and pursue their personal passions confidently.

 For more information about building self esteem in young girls, call 800-264-8709.
 We can help your family today!